Zoe34/world-quiz/README.md

 !["last page" screenshot](/docs/screenshots/last-page-800px.png)

 #### At max screen width of 650px (medium-small):
+(The max width of 550px is also in the category of medium-small and looks very similar to 650px)
 #### Start page
 !["start page" screenshot](/docs/screenshots/start-page-650px.png)
 #### Help page